de-nugan/AmiBootEnv/README.md

 - Detects hard drives (both directories and native devices) before starting emulation.
 - Integrates the rEFInd boot manager on UEFI systems to provide an Amiga boot selector.
 - Includes a basic AROS system with Directory Opus for importing ROMs, ADFs, HDFs etc. from removable storage "The Amiga Way".
-- Based on Debian 12 and the excellent Amiberry emulator.
+- Based on Debian Linux and the excellent Amiberry emulator.

 ## Installation ##